tryton/tryton/doc/index.rst

 - Party: The customer.
 - Address: The main address of the customer.
 - Description: The description of the lead/opportunity.
-- Reference: The internal reference of the lead/opportunity (will be generated automatically at creation).
+- Number: The internal reference of the lead/opportunity (will be generated automatically at creation).
+- Reference: The optional external reference of the order.
 - Amount: The estimated revenue amount.
 - Currency: Define the currency of the amount.
 - Probability: The probability of conversion.